parlaynu/wireguard-mesh-aws/README.md

 ### Configuration

-Copy the `terraform.tfvars.example` to `terraform.tfvars` and customise fill in the variables.
+Copy the `terraform.tfvars.example` to `terraform.tfvars` and fill in the variables with your custom values.

 You need to generate wireguard keys in advance - tried to make this work with terraform directly but couldn't figure it out.
-For each site, create the private and public keys with this bash
+For each site, create the private and public keys with a bash loop like this:
-loop:

     for site in core site1 site2 site3
     do